 “Did not pass.”

 Fail.
-The failure meant that I would not get the language bonus to join the Foreign Service, and it cut me even more knowing that the score I had from passing the Foreign Service test probably wasn’t good enough to get me in on its own.
+The failure meant that I would not get the language bonus, and it cut me even more knowing that the score I had from passing the Oral Assessment probably wasn’t good enough to get me in on its own.
 I needed the language bonus.
 I did everything I could, studied as hard as I could, listened to every CD I could, but it just didn’t work out as I wanted it to.
 And while I was proud of what I had accomplished and thought about the praise that Fadwa and the other Arabic instructor at my school had given me, pride, in the end, was all I had.

 And that was ok.